-Federal statutes and regulations that address patients' right to privacy of health information include the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the Medicare Conditions of Participation, and the Code of Federal Regulations relative to Alcohol and Drug Abuse.
+Federal statutes and regulations that address patients' rights to privacy of health information include HIPAA, the Medicare Conditions of Participation, and the Code of Federal Regulations relative to Alcohol and Drug Abuse.

-HIPAA contains requirements that health information be protected against threats to security, integrity, and unauthorized use.
-A notice of proposed rule making (45 CFR, Parts 160-164) published Nov.
-3, 1999, proposed standards to protect the privacy of individually identifiable health information maintained or transmitted electronically in connection with certain administrative and financial transactions.
+HIPAA contains requirements that health information be protected against threats to security, integrity, and authorized use.
+The final privacy rule, published August 14, 2002, mandates standards to protect the privacy of individually identifiable health information maintained or transmitted electronically in connection with certain administrative and financial transactions.